wppbav/bavapi-sdk-python/docs/getting-started/authentication.md

 └─── ... (other stuff)
 ```

-Create this `.env` file (note the leading dot) in the top level of your working directory, and write down your token like so:
+Create a `.env` file (note the leading dot) in the top level of your working directory, and write down your token:

 ```env
 BAV_API_KEY = "your_token_here"